 These creations were not the only ancient Greek prophecies of future technology.
 According to Dr. Mayor, Homer’s epic poetry foretells the arrival of driver-less cars and transportation.

 In the Odyssey, Odysseus sails back to Ithaca on pilot-less Phaeacian ships while in the Iliad, Homer writes about autonomous wheeled tripods that transport ambrosia.

 While they may have predicted some modern technological innovations like robots, the Ancient Greeks invented a large number of their own impressive devices.

 There are a plethora of items we use in our daily lives that you may be surprised to hear can actually be traced back to ancient Greek technology.

 Central heating and thermometers, inventions that many could not live without, were created by ancient Greeks.

 According to archaeological discoveries at the ancient Greek site in Turkey, the Temple of Ephesus was kept warm in antiquity using flues under its floor to circulate the heat from fires kept burning underneath the sprawling temple complex.

-The original concept for today’s thermometer dates back to almost 2,000 years.
+The original concept for today’s thermometer dates back to almost two thousand years ago.